NTTLuke/pipeline-luke/ReadmeLuke.md

 ---

-By following this guide, you'll maintain a private, customized version of an open-source project that stays synchronized with the original repository's updates using merges.
+By following this guide, you'll maintain a customized version of an open-source project that stays synchronized with the original repository's updates using merges.